 about

 Gamma is a cross-platform, C++ library for doing generic synthesis and filtering of signals.
 It is oriented towards real-time sound and graphics applications, but is equally useful for non-real-time tasks.
-Gamma is designed to be "light-footed" in order to make it is highly suitable to write plug-ins with or embed in other C++ projects.
+Gamma is designed to be "light-footed" in terms of memory and processing making it highly suitable for plug-in development or embedding in other C++ projects.

 Processing algorithms are designed as much as possible to be data type and domain independent.
 This allows a common set of functions and objects to be used for a variety of modalities, such as sound or graphics, and in arbitrary domains, such as time, space, or frequency.
 Algorithms are type generic which means they can process any type of data that has the appropriate mathematical operators defined (typically +, -, *, and /).